 Questions about the Vuosaari bioenergy heating plant

-We are phasing out the use of coal and aiming for carbon neutrality by 2030.
+We are phasing out the use of coal and aiming for carbon neutral energy production by 2030.
 Heat production in the Hanasaari and Salmisaari coal-fired power plants will be replaced with large-scale recycling of energy with heat pumps, heat storage and biomass.
 The Vuosaari bioenergy heating plant is the last part of the heat capacity that will replace the production of the Hanasaari power plant, meeting more than half of the plant’s heat production.

 The Vuosaari bioenergy heating plant will replace about a quarter of the coal use of the closing Hanasaari power plant.
 Heat production will also be replaced with heat pumps and storage.
 The plant will account for about 15% of Helen’s fuel consumption.

 Hanasaari will not be replaced totally with biomass.
 In addition to the bioenergy heating plant, heat production will be replaced with other production: recycling of energy with heat pumps and with energy storage.
 The efficiency of current capacity will also be intensified.
-Electricity generation accounts for about a third of the production in Hanasaari and it will not be currently replaced.

 In Finland, bioenergy is mainly based on various sidestreams of forestry and the forest industry.
 Finland has a dynamic forest industry, so there will certainly be enough sidestreams available.
 The technical harvesting potential of wood chips and thinning backlogs amount to more than is currently carried out.
 An increase in demand will have an impact on the price of bioenergy but, on the other hand, unprofitable harvesting sites will then become lucrative and supply will increase.
 Our procurement area is the entire Baltic Sea region, and therefore we are not completely dependent on domestic supply.